ajalamarvellous/ajalamarvellous.github.io/_posts/2024-07-18-In-pursuit-of-happiness.md

 layout: post
 title:  "In Pursuit of Happiness"
 date: 2024-07-18 21:01:00
-description: yearly review
+description: Perspective for the next one year or more
-tags: review
+tags: personal
-categories: personal
+categories: review
 thumbnail: assets/img/IMG_4096.jpg
 ---